march-M-R/march-M-R/README.md

 - 🔭 I’m currently working on a personal projects!
 - 🌱 I’m currently learning Data Science and Analytics
-- ⚡ Fun fact: I love blogging, reading books, and drawing
+- ⚡ Fun fact: I love coding, theatre, drawing and exploring new things.

 ### Connect with me: